 In June of 2010, Trinity broke ground on their sanctuary.
 They dedicated the basement in May of 2012.
 The building consists of two bathrooms, kitchen, office and a large main room.
 The large main room seats about 120 people for worship.
 In September of 2013, TLC Early Childhood Development Centre opened its doors.
 Joy Daniels and Sheena Michoo were called to be the first teachers of the preschool.

 2016 was a pivotal point for Trinity Lutheran Church.
-The staff minister and his family move to Miami after 20 years of faithful service and Pastor Bramdeo Ramgolam becomes the lead Pastor.
+The staff minister and his family move to Miami after 20 years of faithful service and Pastor Bramdeo Ramgolam became the lead pastor.
 In July of 2016, the congregation made three historic decisions as a congregation.
-One, Evodia Cassius, a St Lucian, graduates from Martin Luther College with a bachelor degree in early childhood education and serves as the director for the preschool.
+One, Evodia Cassius, a native St. Lucian, graduates from Martin Luther College with a bachelor degree in early childhood education and serves as the director for the preschool.
 Two, Ravi Singh, a graduate of the regional Caribbean Christian Training Institute, is called as the staff minister.
 Three, the congregation decides to complete construction on the sanctuary.
 All of this done with the intent of becoming a self sufficient congregation.
 In 2019, Pastor Tom Spiegelberg accepted a call to Alabama, leaving Pastor Bramdeo Ramgolam as the lead pastor.

-In 2017, Trinity Lutheran owns seven and a half acres of land to direct their future.
+Today, Trinity Lutheran owns seven and a half acres of land to direct their future.
 They have a preschool with three called teachers and about 20 students.
-They have a full time pastor and staff minister for a congregation of about 160 souls.
+They have two natives, a full-time pastor and staff minister, for a congregation of about 160 souls.
 They have plans to build a school and sports facility to continue to spread the gospel message.
 WELS supports one full time salary for Pastor Tom Spiegelberg who also serves as field coordinator and circuit pastor.
 Tassia Clement, a member of the congregation, is currently at MLC receiving her training in education.